-Mathematics of the solution process in FEA
+Stress and Strain Mathematics of the Solution Process in FEA

-That apart, one of the aspects of efficient meshing includes assignment of node numbers such that the total bandwidth of the matrix is reduced to a minimum.
+In addition, one of the aspects of efficient meshing includes assignment of node numbers such that the total bandwidth of the matrix is reduced to a minimum.
 Thus, equation systems are commonly stored in “Sparse” formats.
 For more details on sparse matrices and solvers, the blog article on “Direct and iterative solvers” is a recommended reading.
 An entire branch of applied mathematics is dedicated to improving solvers and algorithms for solving nonlinear system of equations.

-The Process of FEA
+FEA Stress & Strain The Process of FEA

-So far it is understood that FEM converts a PDE into a system of equations.
+So far, it is understood that FEM converts a PDE into a system of equations.
 This system of equations (in matrix form) is solved using complicated algorithms and solvers.
 The question remains as to what is one solving for?
 Is one solving for displacements or velocities or strains or stresses or forces?